Prishvin/microvm/README.md

 https://user-images.githubusercontent.com/371566/117532644-894a5680-aff9-11eb-95a3-7eef6805b61d.mp4

 The interpreter code snipped is presented on Block 1.
 The VM loops through the available opcodes until in reaches QUIT opcode or program memory bounds.
 A function corresponding to the opcode (see table 1), is called.
-An example implementation of such functions are shown on Block 2.

 ```C
             DWORD *ptr = machine.program_ptr;
             DWORD op = *ptr;